stgiga/UnifontEX/README.md

 📟😋🚽🎾💓🗣🏥🛋📖🎭
 📟😋🚽🎾💓🗣🎁📺📖🎭
 ```
-*You get the idea...* (Yes, ALL of the above demonstrates the Plane0+Plane1 offered by UnifontEX.)
+*You get the idea...* (Yes, ALL of the above demonstrates the Plane0+Plane1 offered by UnifontEX.
+The Morse reads "UFEX", for `UnifontEX`.)

 ## Now, what DOES adding Upper into Unifont offer?